La Venganza de los Ex VIP season 1: Future Appearances

 After filming the show, Kimberly Shantal and Roberto Mora participated in the competition show MTV Resistiré in 2022.
 Kelly Medanie joins the ninth season of Acapulco Shore, and Roberto Mora joins in tenth season.
 Michelle Lando returned for the show's second season, again in the role of the ex.

 Brandon Castañeda, Kimberly Shantal, Luis Guillén and Michelle Lando participated in the first season of Los 50 in 2023.
 Diana Zambrano and Brandon Castañeda returned for the third season VIP, in the roles of bachelorette and ex respectively.

 In 2024, Roberto Mora entered La casa de los famosos, and after being eliminated, he filmed the second season of Los 50, where he was proclaimed the winner.
+Diana Zambrano competed as a duo alongside her sister Brenda Zambrano (from the first season of civiles) in Abandonados, Asia: La Ruta del Dragón(es), the Mexican version of The Amazing Race.
+Brandon Castañeda competed on La Isla 2024: Desafío Grecia y Turquía(es).

-Diana Zambrano competed alongside her sister Brenda Zambrano on Abandonados.
-In 2025, Kimberly Shantal and Luis Gullen returned to the fourth season VIP.
+In 2025, Kimberly Shantal and Luis Guillen returned to the fourth season VIP.
 Kimberly also participated in the second season of Tentados por la fortuna.
+Frida Urbina participated in Survivor Mexico: Heroes Vs Villains(es).
+Shantal participated in La Granja VIP, finishing in fourth place.

+Frida Urbina, Cami Pulgarín (formerly known as Juan Camilo Pulgarín) and Roberto Mora returned for the fifth season VIP.